ModernAnimal/tap-netsuite-general-ledger/README.md

 # tap-netsuite-general-ledger

-A [Singer](https://www.singer.io/) tap for extracting NetSuite General Ledger Detail.
+A [Singer](https://www.singer.io/) tap for extracting NetSuite General Ledger Detail using SuiteQL.

 ## Overview

-This tap extracts GL Detail data from NetSuite via a RESTlet API using OAuth 1.0a authentication.
-It's designed to work with a specific NetSuite saved search and RESTlet configuration.
+This tap extracts GL Detail data from NetSuite via the SuiteQL REST API using OAuth 1.0a authentication.
+It supports both full refresh and incremental sync modes based on the `lastmodified` field.

-**Important**: This tap performs a **FULL REFRESH** for each sync operation (to allow for potential deletions), which means:
-- The target table is **TRUNCATED** before loading new data
-- All data for the specified date range/period is completely reloaded
-- This approach ensures any deletions or modifications in NetSuite are properly reflected in the target
-- Ideal for rolling window scenarios where you want to refresh data for specific time periods

 ## Installation